space space space

 Q.4

-In Hong Kong, the import and export of hazardous waste and the import and export of any waste for a purpose other than reuse/recycling require a permit.
-Conducting these import and export activities without a permit issued by the EPD is an offence under the legal framework.
-The maximum penalty for violating the legislative requirement is a fine of HK$200,000 and 6 months imprisonment for the first offence, and a fine of HK$500,000 and two years imprisonment for a second or subsequent offence.
-The illegally imported wastes are required to be returned to the place of origin and the cost will be paid by the offender.
+Disposal of imported waste in Hong Kong is not allowed under the existing legislation.
+The maximum penalty for violating the legislative requirement is a fine of HK$200,000 and 6 months' imprisonment for the first offence, and a fine of HK$500,000 and two years' imprisonment for subsequent offence.
+The illegally imported wastes will be repatriated to the place of origin and the cost will be borne by the offender/relevant party.

 Q.5